matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.22.55 Associative Injection - build slide](Components/00.22.55.jpg)

 Remember, a system is a record.
 A record is a map.
-I can assoc onto a map, so I can replace email and DB in my system with alternate implementations provided I do this before starting it.
+I can assoc onto a map, so I can replace Email and DB in my system with alternate implementations provided I do this before starting it.

 ![00.23.00 Associative Injection - build slide](Components/00.23.00.jpg)